Loading...

 And then a sunflower for joy.

-Seed-inspired patterns in soft textile materials and sharp metal angular legs inspired by buildings.
+And sharp metal angular legs inspired by buildings.

 I think that's a fabulous chair.

-I wonder what yours look like?
-Thank you for joining us today on our lesson, "This is Craft."
-Hopefully you've learned lots and lots about craft and the boundaries, specifically, that crafts have been passed out for centuries and are still important today.
+Thank you for joining us today on our lesson, "This is craft!"
+Hopefully you've learned lots and lots about craft and the boundaries, specifically that crafts have been passed down for centuries and are still important today.

-That the arts and crafts movement believed crafts should be handmade and can be both functional and beautiful.
+That the Arts and Crafts movement believed crafts should be handmade and can be both functional and beautiful.

-That craftspeople use special tools and materials to design and make unique functional objects, building creative and practical skills.
+That craftspeople use special tools and materials to design and make unique, functional objects, building creative and practical skills.

-And lastly, that in the past, historically, people thought crafts were less important, had a lower status than art because they were often made at home in the domestic setting, especially by women or in non-Western cultures.
+And lastly, that in the past, historically, people thought crafts were less important, had a lower status than art, because they were often made at home, in the domestic setting, especially by women, or in non-Western cultures.

 Thank you again, and I hope to see you soon.